evgomes/jwt-api/README.md

  ### Frameworks and Libraries

-The API is uses the following libraries and frameworks to deliver the functionalaties described above:
+The API uses the following libraries and frameworks to deliver the functionalaties described above:
  - [Entity Framewok Core](https://github.com/aspnet/EntityFrameworkCore) (for data access)
  - [AutoMapper](https://github.com/AutoMapper/AutoMapper) (for mapping between domain entities and resource classes)